 Distortion and Overdrive

 The first pedal a newbie often reaches for is some form of distortion.
 This is a pretty self-explanatory effect, and most people know a distorted guitar when they hear it.
 But when it comes to choosing a distortion pedal things get a little convoluted.
 For one thing, what’s the difference between distortion and overdrive?

 Overdrive pedals are intended to mimic the sweet sound of an overdriven tube amp.
 They are generally more subtle, warmer, and a bit richer in sound.
 Overdrive pedals typically don’t produce the kind of heavy distortion needed in hard rock and heavy metal, but they are fantastic for blues, country, rock, and anything else where you need warm, textured distortion.
 A good example of a quality overdrive pedal is the Ibanez Tube Screamer.

 Distortion pedals take things a step further.
 They often feature multiple gain stages, and most are intended to get that thick, meaty distortion guitarists love for heavier forms of rock.
 Some pedals take this to the extreme.

-I could generalize and say distortion pedals are harsher than overdrive pedals, but truthfully there are some good ones out there than can complement your tone in a very positive way.
+I could generalize and say distortion pedals are harsher than overdrive pedals, but truthfully there are some good ones out there that can complement your tone in a very positive way.
 An example of a popular distortion pedal is the Boss DS-1 Distortion.